selvachandrasekaranselvaraj/DFT-Pre_and_Post_Processing/README.md

-# Charge_density
-The file creaded by Selva Chandrasekaran Selvaraj
+These codes are distributed free of charge for academic, scientific, educational, and non-commercial users developed by Selva Chandrasekaran Selvaraj